Sergio0694/NeuralNetwork.NET/README.md

 ```

 These `LayerFactory` instances can be used to create a new network just like in the CPU example.

+**NOTE:** in order to use this feature, the CUDA and cuDNN toolkits must be installed on the current system, a CUDA-enabled nVidia GeForce/Quadro GPU must be available and the `Alea` NuGet package must be installed in the application using the **NeuralNetwork.NET** library as well.
+Additional info are available [here](http://www.aleagpu.com/release/3_0_4/doc/installation.html#deployment_considerations).

 ### Serialization and deserialization